SuperAwesomeAvailableName/lulya-repo/.amazonq/rules/guidelines.md

-Add statement at the end of all new commits
+Add statement at the end of all new files
 "Hi this indicates custom guidelines working"